tjoyner/ofvioletsandlicorice/chapter9.md

 They were seated at a table of the *Bicchier di Vino*, under the low arcades of the main street.

 The bar had large, empty tables and high shelving on the walls.
-The wines were categorized by region, four side shelves were stocked with [*Recommendations from the World*](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#recommendationsfrom).
+The wines were categorized by region, four side shelves were stocked with "[Recommendations from the World](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#recommendationsfrom)."
 On the back labels of those bottles they could look up the Italian importer's addresses, but Luciano said there was no need.
 He asked Daniel if he'd also like a small plate and a glass of Roero, then he went to find the owner.
 <!-- Page 74 -->

 He returned with some slices of local salami, sausage from Bra, ham from Langhe, a bowl of sliced olives, pieces of aged Castelmagno cheese, and goat cheese from Val Varaita.